OpenSPP/documentation/docs/glossary.rst

    Conditionalities monitoring cycle
-       The recurring period that begins with the latest roster of :term:`beneficiary<beneficiary>` :term:`household<household>`, with :term:`information<information>` on pertinent :term:`family<family>` members (inputs), and ends with a revised :term:`beneficiary<beneficiary>` roster that updates with :term:`information<information>` on compliance for that cycle, as well as any decisions on consequences for noncompliance (outputs), which would link back to the payroll for the next payment cycle (outputs).
+       The recurring period that begins with the latest roster of :term:`beneficiary<beneficiary>` :term:`household<household>`, with :term:`information<information>` on pertinent :term:`family<family>` members (inputs), and ends with a revised beneficiary roster that updates with information on compliance for that cycle, as well as any decisions on consequences for noncompliance (outputs), which would link back to the payroll for the next payment cycle (outputs).
 The :term:`conditionalities monitoring<conditionalities monitoring>` cycle includes both the :term:`compliance period<compliance period>` and the :term:`compliance verification period<compliance verification period>`.

        | 🇫🇷 Cycle de contrôle des conditionnalités
        | 🇪🇸 Ciclo de monitoreo de las condicionalidades